What’s in it? Quick Summary

 When you challenge yourself, your brain rewards you for it, marked by the good feeling.

 Doing that might put you in a flow.

 The author says that people who have the right attitude or outlook towards problems or challenges tend to live longer.

-Because people in Okinawa have low mortality rate.
+Because people in Okinawa have a low mortality rate.

 So people are always excited to learn what their diet contains.